rackerlabs/rackspace-how-to/content/rackspace-email/diagnose-and-secure-a-compromised-mailbox.md

     - Malware and viruses can gather information that you enter through your infected device.
 If you scan your devices and find an infection, you need to change your password for a second time after you have removed the malicious software.
 Otherwise you mailbox information could already be in the hands of a hacker.

+    - If the mailbox was disabled by Rackspace, follow these instructions to [restore mailbox access](/how-to/block-mailbox-access/#restore-mailbox-access)

+    **Warning:** Do not restore access until **after** you have changed the mailbox password and scanned all devices for malicious software.

 3. Alert your Colleagues and coworkers.
 If you are not the administrator for your company you should alert your administrator immediately.

     - It is better to raise the alarm and protect everyone's information than risk the compromise growing beyond your mailbox.